Weebly: History

 The company was established to simplify the process of building personal websites.
 In early 2006, Rusenko began development of Weebly in his college dorm at the Pennsylvania State University where he met Chris Fanini.
 By June 2006, an invitational beta version was introduced, followed by the official launch of a private beta in September 2006.
 Before its acquisition by Block in 2018, Weebly had raised approximately $35 million in funding from a range of investors, including angel investors and venture capital firms.
 In 2018, co-founder Dan Veltri departed from the company.

 In March 2007, Weebly re-launched with its WYSIWYG editing interface, "Pro" accounts and Google AdSense monetization features, as well as compatibility with Google Chrome and Safari.
 In 2010, the company added French, Italian, Spanish, and Chinese languages followed by integrated JotForm software into its services.
 On October 1, 2015, Weebly Carbon was released to allow plugin integration among other features.
 In 2016, Weebly began focusing on its e-commerce offerings with the release of Weebly 4 and Weebly Promote, an integrated marketing tool.

 As more sellers began using the company, the company created features for doing taxes, integrations with Shippo, a Facebook Ad creator, email marketing and lead capture, abandoned cart features, the release of Mobile 5.0 to help sellers run their store from anywhere, and deep integrations with Square payment processing.

 Weebly initially faced criticism for its lack of CSS/HTML editing support, but this functionality was added in 2009.

 The company expanded its offices in 2015, including a 36000 sqft warehouse in San Francisco.
 Additionally, Weebly opened a Berlin office in 2015/2016 to offer European-based support and marketing.

 In 2018, Weebly was acquired by Square, Inc. (now known as Block, Inc.) for approximately $365 million in cash and stock.
 At the time of the acquisition on June 4, 2018, Weebly had millions of customers and over 625,000 paid subscribers.
-As of March 2025, Weebly is used by 0.5% of all websites.
+As of September 2026, Weebly is used by appoximately 0.4% of all websites, representing about 0.6% of websites whose content management system is known.

+In 20 June 2026, Weebly announced they were ceasing operations in 67 countries by the end of the year due to changes in regulations and to simplify their global operations.
+Users in the affected countries could no longer publish their pages after June 29, 2026.
+Existing websites were scheduled to be unpublished on September 27, while account access would reain available until December 26, 2026, to allow users to retrieve data and transfer websites and domains.
+An analysis of Builtwith country-level data identified at least 4,368 active Webly websites across 58 of the 67 affected markets for which data was available.